-2:1 (or international equivalent) in law, politics, international relations or a related subject; mature applicants without standard entry requirements but with substantial and relevant experience may be considered.
+2.1 (or international equivalent) in law, politics, international relations or a related discipline.

 Months of entry